Below are answers to some frequently-asked questions about counseling and therapy, which I hope you find helpful.

 Do you prescribe medication?

 I don’t prescribe medication.
 Not everyone wants to be on medication or needs to be on it.
-If I think it may be helpful, I’ll refer you to a psychiatrist I collaborate with to be evaluated for possible medication, and we will work closely as a team: the psychiatrist monitors medication and I do the “talk therapy.”
+If I think it may be helpful, I’ll refer you to a psychiatrist I collaborate with to be evaluated for possible medication.
+The psychiatrist and I will work closely as a team.
+The psychiatrist monitors medication and I do the “talk therapy.”
 Some people are on medication when they come to me and want to get off of it, and their psychiatrist and I work together to accomplish that.
 It really is an individual process.

 Will insurance pay for my treatment?